Assessment Clinic

 About the Process - What to Expect

-• Disorders of Executive Functioning (attention, memory, planning and executing tasks)
+• Disorders of executive functioning (attention, memory, planning, and task execution)

-• This report can be used for 504 planning in schools and accommodations/modification for college courses.
+• Following assessment sessions, a written report with disability-related information will be provided, along with a face-to-face or phone consultation to review results and recommendations.
+This report can be used for 504 planning in schools and for accommodations or modifications in college courses.

-• The results will be reported using International Classification of Disorders -10 (ICD-10) coding for disability which is also accepted by Accessibility Resources at Minnesota State University, Mankato and local school districts for 504 plans.
+• The results are reported using International Classification of Disorders – 10 (ICD-10) coding for disability, which is accepted by Accessibility Resources at Minnesota State University, Mankato and by local school districts for 504 plans.

 Cost of Assessment

-There is a $450 fee for this comprehensive assessment.
+There is a $600 fee for this comprehensive assessment.
 Sliding scale fees and scholarships are available.
-We may be able to be reimbursed from insurance depending on your coverage -- please contact us for for more information on this.
+We may be able to be reimbursed from insurance depending on your coverage -- please contact us for more information on this.

 Contact Information: